-- In accordance with Rule 36.1(d), Laboratories shall analyse Samples collected by the IAAF in conformity with the International Standard for Laboratories and Technical Documents.
-The IAAF may in addition ask Laboratories to analyse the Samples it has collected in a manner that is tailored to the particular circumstances of the discipline/nation in question, including, in accordance with Rule 36.1(d), using more extensive menus than those described in the Technical Document for Sport Specific Analysis. - 2.25 The IAAF shall further incorporate into its Test Distribution Plan a strategy for the retention of Samples and the necessary documentation relating to the collection of such Samples so as to enable an assessment to be made as regards the further analysis of such Samples at a later date in accordance with Rule 36.1(b).
-Such a strategy shall comply with the requirements of the International Standard for Laboratories and the International Standard for the Protection of Privacy and Personal Information, and shall take into account the purposes of analysis of Samples set out in Rule 36.1(b), as well as (without limitation) the following elements: - (a) Laboratory recommendations; - (b) the possible need for retroactive analysis in connection with the Athlete Biological Passport programme; - (c) new detection methods to be introduced in the near future relevant to the Athlete, sport and/or discipline; and/or - (d) Samples collected from Athletes meeting some or all of the 'high risk' criteria set out at above.
+- 2.24 In accordance with Article 6.4, Laboratories shall analyse Samples collected by the IAAF in conformity with the International Standard for Laboratories and Technical Documents.
+The IAAF may in addition ask Laboratories to analyse the Samples it has collected in a manner that is tailored to the particular circumstances of the discipline/nation in question, including, in accordance with Article 6.4, using more extensive menus than those described in the Technical Document for Sport Specific Analysis. - 2.25 The IAAF shall further incorporate into its Test Distribution Plan a strategy for the retention of Samples and the necessary documentation relating to the collection of such Samples so as to enable an assessment to be made as regards the further analysis of such Samples at a later date in accordance with Article 6.5.
+Such a strategy shall comply with the requirements of the International Standard for Laboratories and the International Standard for the Protection of Privacy and Personal Information, and shall take into account the purposes of analysis of Samples set out in Article 6.5, as well as (without limitation) the following elements: - (a) Laboratory recommendations; - (b) the possible need for retroactive analysis in connection with the Athlete Biological Passport programme; - (c) new detection methods to be introduced in the near future relevant to the Athlete, sport and/or discipline; and/or - (d) Samples collected from Athletes meeting some or all of the 'high risk' criteria set out at above.